MomsFriendlyRobotCompany/clamps/readme.md

 - Works with joystick connected via USB cable
 - Works with joystick connected via bluetooth
 - Works with PS4 controller
+- Works with PS5 controller

 ## Example

+So really, there is no difference between `PS4Joystick` amd `PS5Joystick`, but both classes exist.
+Originally I hoped there would be a difference, like access to the gyros and accelerometers, but there isn't.

 ```python
 #!/usr/bin/env python3